 Potions and poisons

-Should you mean serious business, and do not have children or pets who can touch or ingest dangerous poisons throughout your home, you may wish to consider silverfish poison.
-However, this method is not as exhaustive as hiring a qualified pest control Cape Town company such as Pest Managers who not only use environmentally friendly products, but also know the latest tricks of the trade to properly rid your home of the pesky bugs.
+If you mean serious business, and do not have children or pets who can touch or ingest dangerous poisons throughout your home, you may wish to consider attempting your own silverfish treatment.
+This can be is time-consuming and exhaustive and results are not always guaranteed.
+Hiring a qualified pest control Cape Town company such as Pest Managers is an easy way to rid yourself of the silverfish infestation.
+These companies not only use environmentally friendly products, but also know the latest tricks of the trade to properly rid your home of the pesky bugs.

-Further, you may find that bringing a pest control Cape Town professional into your home may help you learn of entry points into your home that are like beacons to pests, that you may never have noticed before.
-This will serve as a fantastic preventative measure when you are advised and receive suggestions as to how to fix the situation.
+Further, you may find that bringing a pest control Cape Town professional into your home may help you learn of entry points into your home that are like beacons for pests, that you may never have noticed before.
+This will serve as a helpful preventative measure when you are advised and receive suggestions as to how to fix the situation.